 There are rules around claiming Child Care Subsidy (CCS) for Family Day Care (FDC) and In Home Care educators who care for relatives.
-The rules do not apply to Centre Based Day Care or Outside School Hours Care educators.
+The rules do not apply to Centre Based Day Care (CBDC) or Outside School Hours Care (OSHC) educators.

 On this page: